-- Phishing is a type of scam that tricks people into sharing their login or personal information. - Phishing can come in the form of emails, text messages, phone calls, and social media posts. - The messages or emails might look like they are from a real company that you know or trust, like a bank, online store, or social networking site.
+- Phishing is a type of scam that tricks people into sharing their login or personal information. - Phishing can come in the form of emails, text messages, phone calls, and social media posts. - The messages or emails might look like they are from a real company that you know or trust, like a bank, online store, social networking site, parcel delivery service or government department.